- to speak impiously or irreverently of (God or sacred things).

 When, in the name of God, he resists education and science, he blasphemes.

-When, in the name of God, he opposes freedom of thought and liberty of conscience, he blasphemes.
+When, in the name of God, he opposes the equal rights of all, he blasphemes.

 mid-14c., from Old French blasfemer "to blaspheme" (14c., Modern French blasphémer), from Church Latin blasphemare (also in Late Latin "revile, reproach"), from Greek blasphemein "to speak lightly or amiss of sacred things, to slander," from blasphemos "evil-speaking" (see blasphemy).
 A reintroduction after the original word had been worn down and sense-shifted to blame.
 Related: Blasphemed; blaspheming.